 d.
-Employment Agreements: We maintain employment agreements with four of our officers.
-The employment agreements contain change in control provisions that would entitle each of the officers to two times their current annual salaries, vest outstanding restricted stock and options to purchase common stock, and continue certain benefits if there is a change in control of our company (as defined) and their employment terminates.
-Our maximum contingent liability under these agreements in such an event is approximately \$1.6 million.
+Employment Agreements: We maintain employment agreements with six of our officers.
+The employment agreements contain change in control provisions that would entitle each of the officers to one to two times their current annual salaries, vest outstanding restricted stock and options to purchase common stock, and continue certain benefits if there is a change in control of our company (as defined) and their employment terminates.
+Our maximum contingent liability under these agreements in such an event is approximately \$1.9 million.
 The employment agreements also provide for severance, disability and death benefits.
-See Note 16(c).
+See Note 16(b).